antonfirsov/docs/2020/05-May/winforms-16.7-pr1/winforms-blog-16.7Pr1.md

 ![Enabling .NET Core Windows Forms designer in Visual Studio Settings](settings.png)

-Now, once you double-click on your form in the Solution Explorer, the designer will open automatically the same way it is for .NET Framework applications.
+After completing these steps, once you double-click on your form in the Solution Explorer, the designer will open automatically the same way it is for .NET Framework applications.

 Improving the performance is our next goal after we complete the functionality work, so don't get upset if it's not as fast as you envisioned while the designer is in the preview, that's something we will improve in the future.

 # What's available in the designer

 * All Windows Forms controls except `DataGridView` and `ToolStripContainer` (these are coming soon)
-* `UserControl`s (available only in Visual Studio 16.7 Preview 1 version)
+* `UserControl` and custom controls infrastructure (available only in Visual Studio 16.7 Preview 1 version)
 * All designer functionality, such as
     * drag-and-drop
     * selection, move and resize
     * cut/copy/paste/delete
     * integration with Properties Window
     * events generation and so on
- * New `WebView2` control **ToDo: is there a designer experience?**
+ * New [`WebView2` control](https://) **ToDo: link to the WebView2 blogpost**
+ * Local resources
+ * Partial support for localization

+    * Localizable properties of the controls and UserControl can be serialized into ResX-files (by setting `Localizable` property to `true`).
+    * Different languages are supported via changing `Language` property.
+    * Additional `Cultures` are added in the preview of .NET 5 according to the International Components for Unicode Standard (ICU).

 # What's coming next